fanlumaster/FanIME/server/README.md

-# FanImeServer
+# MetasequoiaImeServer

-This is the server end of [FanIMETsf](https://github.com/fanlumaster/FanImeTsf).
+This is the server end of [MetasequoiaImeTsf](https://github.com/fanlumaster/MetasequoiaImeTsf).

 ## How to build